How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 Further information on input tax can be found in the VAT guide (Notice 700).

-You may have a liability to VAT register in any EU member state where you make the supplies (see paragraph 4.3).
+You may have a liability to VAT register in any other country where you make the supplies (see paragraph 4.3).

 4.3 Accounting for VAT